valaisu/ArduinoProjects/gameConsole/snake/readme.md

-The goal is to create a miniature game console, where the user can play snake.
-Planning to have 2 buttons for controls.
+The snake game for arduino.
+Controlled by 2 buttons.

+Parts required:
+* TFT 1.8 LCD display (or similar)
+* Arduino
+* 2 resistors
+* 2 buttons
+* Connection base and wires

+The program file contains the information about how to connect the parts if you want to build one for yourself :)

+On Arduino nano the memory usage is 11854 (38%) storage, 210 dynamic (10%).
+Runs on a 9V battery.

-The project has been tested with Arduino Uno R3.
+The project has been tested with Arduino Uno R3 and Arduino Nano.

-I will add documentation describing how to build this on your own aruino once I have my own fully working.
+I have soldered all the parts together, I will add a youtube demo once I am done 3D printing the case.